Financial Management Narrative Policy Number and Last Update (01.09.01/03-2015)

 - Financial statements.

 In order to meet grant and compliance requirements, Head Start grant funds may only be expended on costs that are allowable to the program as defined in regulation and in the Cost Principles.
-Regulations, Cost Principles, and Policy Statements (e.g., Program Instructions and Information Memorandums) establish the parameters for program operation and establish expenditure guidelines.
+Regulations, Cost Principles, and Policy Statements (e.g., Program Instructions and Information Memoranda) establish the parameters for program operation and establish expenditure guidelines.
 For example, the Performance Standards define the type of services that may be offered by the grantee using Head Start funding.
-Regulation and the Cost Principles also define specific criteria for expenditures, such as the administrative cost limitation, which must be adhere to.
+Regulation and the Cost Principles also define specific criteria for expenditures, such as the administrative cost limitation, which must be adhered to.

 Once a payment has been issued, information such as amount, payee, etc. are entered in the general ledger.
 The general ledger, also called the books of entry, summarizes financial transactions.
 The general ledger organizes information by account number as defined in the chart of accounts.